com-lihaoyi/mill/docs/pages/1 - Intro to Mill.md

 $ mill -i foo.repl                 # start an Ammonite REPL within your project (in interactive mode: "-i")
 ```

-You can run `mill resolve __` to see a full list of the different tasks that are available, `mill resolve foo._` to see
+You can run `mill resolve __` (double-underscore) to see a full list of the different tasks that are available, `mill resolve foo._` to see
 the tasks within `foo`, `mill inspect foo.compile` to inspect a task's doc-comment documentation or what it depends on,
 or `mill show foo.scalaVersion` to show the output of any task.

 The most common **tasks** that Mill can run are cached **targets**, such as
 `compile`, and un-cached **commands** such as `foo.run`.
 Targets do not re-evaluate unless one of their inputs changes,
-where-as commands re-run every time.
+whereas commands re-run every time.

 ## Output